pavanpb05/Amazon-clone/README.md

 # Amazon-clone
-Amazon clone web page using HTML and CSS
+Amazon clone web page using HTML and CSS.